captaindilta/instant-messaging-application/DO-NOT-README.md

 // C:\mongodb\server\3.4\bin>mongo
 //opens the database and provides command line interface

-// > show dbs
-// > use chat
-// chat is our database name

 // server will be running on localhost that is 127.0.0.1
 // server is litening on the port number 8080